CamTangalakis/CamTangalakis/README.md

 ### Hi there 👋

 I recently graduated App Academy and have learned so much in a short time.
 I have several projects (solo and collaborative) that show a little bit of what I can do!
 I love to create fun, colorful sites that are full of personality.
-I'm currently updating these sites to make them more intuitive, stylish, and steamlined.
+I'm currently updating these sites to make them more intuitive, stylish, and streamlined.
 I want everything I touch to be the absolute best it can be, and I'm never 100% satisfied.
 Progress, not perfection!

 I'm looking forward to growing and learning for the rest of my life, and I hope you all enjoy or are inspired by what you see!
 Happy coding!